What is meibomianitis?

 - dry eyes

-Some patients with this condition may experience only mild symptoms, while others will experience symptoms that cause considerable irritation and discomfort.
+Some people with this condition may experience only mild symptoms, while others will experience symptoms that cause considerable irritation and discomfort.
 If you have any of these symptoms, you should make an appointment to see your doctor.